Social Media Guidelines

 - IT Security program policy: https://www.cu.edu/ope/efficiency-and-effectiveness/presidents-task-force-efficiency/aps-6005-it-security-program

-Facebook has some excellent guidance on social media security and can be found at https://www.facebook.com/security.
+Facebook provides excellent guidance on social media security, which can be found at https://www.facebook.com/security.

 SECTION 4: BEST PRACTICES